 It's a graceful lake, but not good for swimming; it drowned his best friend Max Arnold before he could go to the war.

-There's no one around for Norman to talk to.
+There's no one around for Bowker to talk to.
 Everyone's moved away.
 His old girlfriend, Sally, is married to another man, and happy.
 His father is watching baseball on TV.

 He continues with how he would have told his father about the Silver Star, saying that there was a night when the Alpha Company camped in a field besides the Song Tra Bong.
 Locals told them not to camp there, that it was an evil field.
 But because the platoon had apparently never seen a horror movie, they went ahead and did it anyway.

 By midnight, the river had overflowed, and the rain made the field all oozy.
-What's more disgusting, it turned out the field was literally a full of sewage, the village toilet.
+What's more disgusting, it turned out the field was full of sewage, the village toilet.

-If Norman were telling the story to Sally, she would at this point be offended by the obscenity.
+If Bowker were telling the story to Sally, she would at this point be offended by the obscenity.
 His father wouldn't, though.
 Neither would Max.

 If Max were here, he would talk to Max about the war, and courage.
 And if his father wanted to talk, he would talk to his father.